 To reach North Cachar Hills, you will need to cover a total distance of about 2,178, 3,001, 1,277, 3,249 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by the following means of public transport.

-By Air.
 You will need to deboard at the Silchar Airport (IXS) situated about 140 km away.
-However, the nearest international airport to this region is the Lokpriya Gopinath Bordoloi International Airport (GAU) situated at a distance of 290-300 km.
+However, the nearest international airport to this region is the Lokpriya Gopinath Bordoloi International Airport (GAU), Guwahati situated at a distance of 290-300 km.
 Depending on your convenience, you can consider deboarding at either of the aerodromes.
 Both the airports are well-routed with other cities.
 From the airport, you can consider booking a taxi or board a bus to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here